Creatiwity/witycms-doc/adminsettings.md

 ![](post-news-02.png)

 3. Submit your news
+You are notify that "The news Lorem Ipsum was successfully created"
 ![](post-news-03.png)

-4. Congratulation you have add a news for your website, let's see it on the front.
-Clic on your "Site name" tab (here it's: Preview)
+4. Congratulation you added a news for your website, let's see it on the front.
+Clic on your "**Site name**" tab (here it's: **Preview**)

 ![](post-news-04.png)
-Congratulation now you can edit all your website using the same process.
+Let's go !
+Now you can edit all your website using the same process.